Skip to main content

 Clinical Manifestations

 Human coronaviruses typically cause mild to moderate upper respiratory tract illnesses.
 These types of illnesses usually last for brief periods of time.
 However, several human coronaviruses can cause severe symptoms and illness, such as pneumonia or bronchitis.
-Severe illness is more common in older adults, infants, and in people with other chronic illnesses, cardiopulmonary disease, and weakened immune systems (AL DPH, 2020).
+Severe illness is more common in older adults, infants, and people with other chronic illnesses, cardiopulmonary disease, and weakened immune systems (AL DPH, 2020).

 Below are the clinical manifestations of three coronaviruses that have been or are currently responsible for pandemics: